 If you are experiencing symptoms of anorexia, bulimia, or another disorder, please talk to a mental health professional.
 Thriveworks Counseling in Houston, TX has eating disorder counselors on our team who can help.

 Other Causes of Anorexia and Bulimia

-It’s not just limited to what is and who are around you.
-There are other causes of these disorders.
+It’s not just limited to what and who is around you.
+There are other causes of these disorders, too.

-Your genes can influence your likelihood of developing these disorders.
-If you have one or more than one family member suffering from them are also 12 times more likely to develop the disorders.
+Your genes can influence your likelihood of developing these disorders as well.
+If you have one or more than one family member suffering from them, you are more likely to develop the disorders.

 Symptoms of Eating Disorders

 If you suspect you or someone you love has an eating disorder what are the signs to look out for?

 - Obsessing over reaching or maintaining a certain weight